collocations.org

 break, deteriorate, worsen

-It was warm and sunny until the weekend, but then the weather broke.
+It was sunny until the weekend, but then the weather broke.

 become sth, get sth, turn sth